Secretary of State for Scotland: Scottish Government collaboration

-The office mainly acts as a go-between for the UK and Scottish Governments and Parliaments.
+The Scottish secretary mainly acts as a go-between for the British and Scottish governments and parliaments.
 However, due to the secretary's position as a minister in the British government, the convention of Cabinet collective responsibility applies, and as such the post is usually viewed as being a partisan one to promote the UK government's decision-making in Scotland, as adherence to the convention precludes doing anything else.

 With the rise of the Scottish National Party (SNP) in both the Scottish Parliament and the British Parliament and the resultant interest in Scottish Independence, the secretary of state's role has also subsequently increased in prominence.
 The Scotland Office itself has received a cumulative increase in budget of 20% from 2013 to 2017, with a 14.4% increase in 2015/16 alone.

 Responsibilities

 The UK government's website lists the secretary of state for Scotland's responsibilities as being: